ferrocene/ferrocene/ferrocene/doc/core-certification/src/safety-plan.rst

 Architecture and software design
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-libcore does not need a software architecture (see above).
+The core library does not need a software architecture (see above).

 But it needs a software design document.
 Here we are going to build upon the doc-comments of the modules.
 Those doc-comments already describe the design of those modules.